dorontal/consciousness/README.md

 For example, take one collection of things to be the skin of a human and everything contained within it.
 Call that collection a "human".

 Consciousness of a human, then, is the consciousness of what's inside this circle.

+### The crux

 Consciousness is "relationship" - between what's inside the circle and what's outside of it.

-Done!
+Done.
+Well, almost.

+### Further work needed

-Now to defining some of those abstract terms more clearly.
+Now we need to define some of those abstract terms more clearly.
 The terms we need to define more clearly are:
 * "thing"
 * "connected"
 * "flux" or "change"
 * "relationship

+### Implications of this theory

+*